SegForestNet: Spatial-Partitioning-Based Aerial Image Segmentation: Generalized Differentiable Rendering of Trees

+The aerial images of the Hannover, Buxtehude, Nienburg, Hameln, and Schleswig datasets were provided by the Landesamt für Geoinformation und Landesvermessung Niedersachsen (LGLN) and the Landesamt für Vermessung und Geoinformation Schleswig Holstein.

+Daniel Gritzner studied Mathematics and Computer Science, with a focus on the later, at the University of Mannheim.
+He got his diploma and his B.Sc. in CS in 2014 and 2010 respectively.
+He is working on research at the intersection of computer vision and remote sensing, in particular the analysis of aerial and satellite images.
+His research interests are Deep Learning, Transfer Learning, and Semantic Segmentation and Object Detection for Remote Sensing Applications.

+Prof. Dr.-Ing.
+Jörn Ostermann studied Electrical Engineering and Communications Engineering at the University of Hannover and Imperial College London, respectively.
+In 1994 he received a Dr.-Ing. from the University of Hannover for his work on low bit-rate and object-based analysis-synthesis video coding.
+Since 2003 he is Full Professor and Head of the Institut für Informationsverarbeitung at Leibniz Universität Hannover, Germany.
+In July 2020 he was appointed Convenor of MPEG Technical Coordination.
+He is a Fellow of the IEEE (class of 2005) and member of the IEEE Technical Committee on Multimedia Signal Processing and past chair of the IEEE CAS Visual Signal Processing and Communications (VSPC) Technical Committee.
+He is named as inventor on more than 30 patents.
+His current research interests are video coding and streaming, computer vision, machine learning, 3D modeling, face animation, and computer-human interfaces.

-\subsection{Generalized Differentiable Rendering of Trees}
+\section{Generalized Differentiable Rendering of Trees}

-The approach of using a region map $\textbf{R}$ for differentiable rendering generalizes to other signed distance functions $f$ and tree structures.
-In this last subsection we discuss alternatives to $f$ and how to implement other tree structures than binary space partitioning trees.
+In this appendix we show how to generalize the approach of using a region map $\textbf{R}$ (described in section \ref{sec:method}) for differentiable rendering generalizes to other signed distance functions $f$ and tree structures.